Botanical Name: Paeonia spp.

 FACTS about growing peony

-- Feeding peony.
-Although peony require little care, if you want great blooms, you need to feed.
-Feed peony only once per year when the new stems reach about two to three inches above the ground (the same time you put in your peony support).
+• Feeding peony.
+Although peonies require little care, you need to feed them if you want great blooms.
+Feed the peony only once yearly when the new stems reach about two to three inches above the ground (the same time you put in your peony support).
 Use a low-nitrogen dry fertilizer (5-10-10) placed on the top of the soil around the peony.
-About quarter-cup per mature peony plant will do.
-Water the fertilizer in well and make sure the fertilizer doesn’t get struck in the crown of the plant where it can burn tender new stems.
-Overfeeding peony will lead to tons of green leave growth, however, little bloom production.
+About a quarter-cup per mature peony plant will do.
+Water the fertilizer in a well and ensure it doesn’t get stuck in the plant’s crown, where it can burn tender new stems.
+Overfeeding peonies will lead to tons of green leaf growth; however, there will be little bloom production.

 Long-blooming peony